A – 85-100%, B – 70-84.9%, C – 55-69.9%, D – 40-54.9%, F – 0-39.9%

 Alabama State Board of Pharmacy Administrative Code: Chapter 680-x-2 Practice of Pharmacy

-The data contained in this 2012 Annual Scorecard are accurate as of December 2012 .
+The data contained in this Annual Scorecard are accurate as of the last published laws for each state, to the best of our knowledge.
 Because statutes and regulations are continually revised, the data are subject to change.
 These data have been verified with the state board of pharmacy.
 This scorecard is updated on an annual basis in order to incorporate statutory and regulatory changes.
-A new scorecard will be issued in July 2013.

 Scoring rationale for Education and Training: